Noskcaj19/term-image/README.md

 <small>(working name)</small>

-Show high resolution images in your terminal using unicode and truecolor.
+Show high resolution images and gifs in your terminal using unicode and truecolor.

 ![Big Example](https://i.imgur.com/hOMUaj2.png)